MicrosoftDocs/learn/learn-pr/github/advanced-github-copilot/includes/2-advanced-github-copilot-features.md

 ## Chatting with GitHub Copilot

 GitHub Copilot allows you to have an interactive discussion using the chat feature.
-In Visual Studio Code, you can click the chat icon on the left sidebar, which opens the chat interface in a dedicate pane.
+In Visual Studio Code, you can click the chat icon on the left sidebar, which opens the chat interface in a dedicated pane.

 In this pane, you can ask questions about the code you're currently working on or other software-related questions.